cloudflare/stpyv8/README.md

 with code changed to work with the latest Google V8 engine and Python 3.
 STPyV8 links with Google V8 built as a static library.

-Currently the library builds on Linux and MacOS, with Windows planned for the future.
+Currently the library builds on Linux, MacOS and Windows.

 # Usage Examples